-- Due to the volume of new rights being created (1.4 million trade marks and 700,000 design rights) a certificate will not be provided, but will be available from the UKIPO if/when needed.
+- Due to the volume of new rights being created (1.4 million trade marks and 700,000 design rights) a certificate will not have been provided automatically, but is available from the UKIPO if/when needed.

 - The new UK rights that came into being automatically on 1 January 2021 in certain important respects retain links to their corresponding EUTMs and RCDs, for example:

 - If your EUTMs or RCDs were subject to ongoing revocation or invalidity proceedings on 1 January 2021, a resulting revocation or invalidation (in whole or part) will also feed through to the corresponding UK rights (which may thus be revoked or wholly or partially invalidated) unless it can be shown that the grounds of revocation or invalidity are not applicable in the UK;